Museums and Historic Sites

-Staffed by museum professionals and dedicated volunteer work force, the Fairfax Museum & Visitor Center is housed in the former Fairfax Elementary School, built in 1873 as the first two-story brick school in Fairfax County.
-Listed on the National Register of Historic Places, the facility is handicapped-accessible.
+is located between Washington Dulles International Airport and Washington, D.C., in the heart of Northern Virginia.
+Housed in the former Fairfax Elementary School--built in 1873 as the first two-story brick school in Fairfax County-- it is listed on the National Register of Historic Places.
+The facility is handicapped-accessible.